 Erlun Temple Introduction

-Built in the 3rd year of the Daoguang era (1823 AD), the temple is dedicated to the Three Mountain Kings and serves as a religious center for the residents of Zhuolan Township, making it the oldest temple in the Zhuolan area.
-The ancient bell of the E Lun Temple has a convoluted history.
-In 1941, the Japanese military forcibly collected civilian copper and iron goods for the production of weapons, and the ancient bell was confiscated to be delivered to the Dahu County Office.
-For decades, the public believed the ancient bell had been cast into weapons and no longer existed.
-One day, Mr. Zhang Lichun, the temple priest, passed by the Dahu Police Station (then the site of the old county office) and discovered that the "alert bell" in the station's backyard was the ancient bell he had often polished at the E Lun Temple.
-After numerous negotiations by the E Lun Management Committee, the bell, which had been lost for 40 years, finally returned to the bell tower of the E Lun Temple in 1982.
+Built in the 3rd year of the Daoguang era (1823 AD), the E-Lun Temple is a religious center for the residents of Zhuolan Township and is the oldest temple in the Zhuolan area, dedicated to the worship of the Three Mountains King.
+The ancient bell of E-Lun Temple has a twisted history.
+In the 30th year of the Republic of China, the Japanese army forcefully confiscated civilian copper and iron utensils to manufacture weapons, and the ancient bell was collected and sent to the Dahu District Office.
+For decades, people believed that the ancient bell had been melted down into weapons and no longer existed.
+One day, Mr. Zhang Lichun, the temple's caretaker, happened to pass by the Dahu Police Station (the former site of the District Office) and discovered that the "alarm bell" in the back yard of the station was the ancient bell he used to polish regularly.
+After several negotiations by the E-Lun Management Committee, the long-lost ancient bell finally returned to the bell tower of E-Lun Temple in the 71st year of the Republic of China, after 40 years.